awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-windows-configure-content.md

          timeout: 900
    ```

-AWS CodeDeploy will use this AppSpec file to copy the `index.html` file in the application source code's root folder to the `c:\inetpub\wwwroot` folder on the target Amazon EC2 instance\.
-During the deployment, AWS CodeDeploy will run the `before-install.bat` batch script on the target Amazon EC2 instance during the **BeforeInstall** deployment lifecycle event\.
-If this script takes longer than 900 seconds \(15 minutes\) to run, AWS CodeDeploy will stop the deployment and mark the deployment to the Amazon EC2 instance as failed\.
+CodeDeploy will use this AppSpec file to copy the `index.html` file in the application source code's root folder to the `c:\inetpub\wwwroot` folder on the target Amazon EC2 instance\.
+During the deployment, CodeDeploy will run the `before-install.bat` batch script on the target Amazon EC2 instance during the **BeforeInstall** deployment lifecycle event\.
+If this script takes longer than 900 seconds \(15 minutes\) to run, CodeDeploy will stop the deployment and mark the deployment to the Amazon EC2 instance as failed\.

-For more information about these settings, see the [AWS CodeDeploy AppSpec File Reference](reference-appspec-file.md)\.
+For more information about these settings, see the [CodeDeploy AppSpec File Reference](reference-appspec-file.md)\.

 **Important**
 The locations and numbers of spaces between each of the items in this file are important\.
-If the spacing is incorrect, AWS CodeDeploy will raise an error that may be difficult to debug\.
+If the spacing is incorrect, CodeDeploy will raise an error that may be difficult to debug\.
 For more information, see [AppSpec File Spacing](reference-appspec-file.md#reference-appspec-file-spacing)\.